← all posts

 They rarely describe how it actually goes.

 In complex domains (software product development being a textbook example) work is not a conveyor belt.
 It’s navigation.
-Teams move through uncertainty, loop back, skip steps, combine things in ways the process diagram never anticipated.
+Teams move through uncertainty, loop back, skip steps, combine things in ways the process diagram never anticipated or is able to visualize.
 The interesting question isn’t “did you follow the process?”
 It’s “did you make good decisions about which practices to apply and in what combination?”

 Hexis and Hexagons

 I discovered the use of hexis in Cynefin — Dave Snowden’s framework for understanding complexity.
 It describes a part of a process, a practiced capacity.
-Not a rule you follow blindly, but a capability or an offering you can choose.
+It can help make complexity more visible or it visualizes steps to take in a complex domain

-I liked the double meaning: hexagonal tiles as a shape, hexis as a concept.
+I liked the concept: hexagonal tiles as a shape connected like ice floes in a frozen lake.
 So: hexagons.

 Each hexagon represents a single practice.
 Inspired by The Art of Agile Development — practices like user story mapping, pairing, retrospectives, definition of done, scenario writing, stakeholder review — each one a discrete, learnable, applyable unit of work.